Delinquent Personal Property Taxes

 Seized property eligible for sale is sold at the location at which it is stored.
 The “Notice of Sale” documentation will outline the specific location of the sale.

-The Sheriff’s Office shall not sell seize property until three (3) weeks after the notice is served on the property owner as per A.R.S.
-42-19111.
+In accordance with A.R.S.
+42-19111, the Sheriff’s Office shall not sell seized property until three (3) weeks after the notice is served on the property owner.

 For pending sales, go to the Sheriff's Civil Auctions & Sales page.